 Create Your FREE Trade Show Exhibitor Survey Now!

-1. Asking Leading of Loaded Questions
+1. Asking Leading Loaded Questions

 A leading question on a trade show exhibitor survey may ask, “How unique did you find our trade show?”
 As you can see, this question implies that the event was unique and may bias the respondent’s answer.
 A better-worded question would be, “Did you find our trade show unique?”
 A loaded question should also be avoided, because no matter how a respondent answers, they’re agreeing to something.
 For example, asking “Will you be back for another one of our innovative trade shows next year?”
-In this case, even if the respondent replies “no,” they’re still agreeing that the event is innovative whether they think it was or not.
+In this case, even if the respondent replies “no,” they’re still agreeing that the event is innovative, whether they think it was or not.
 Read more about leading and loaded questions.

 2. Asking Biased Questions